anditorp/mamarecipe-fe/README.md

 ##

-"At MamaRecipe, we understand the joy of cooking and the importance of preserving treasured family recipes.
+At MamaRecipe, we understand the joy of cooking and the importance of preserving treasured family recipes.
 Our platform is designed to help you capture and share your culinary creations with ease.
-Whether you're a seasoned chef or just starting out in the kitchen, MamaRecipe is here to inspire and empower you on your culinary journey."
+Whether you're a seasoned chef or just starting out in the kitchen, MamaRecipe is here to inspire and empower you on your culinary journey.

 ## Tech Stack